jude-m/Ledger_API/README.md

 # Ledger_API
-Simple API that offers a Get endpoint to fetch the ledger.
+Simple API that offers a Get endpoint to fetch a sample ledger given the required parameters.
 This is for training purposes.

 ## Getting Started